 Training and Support: Adequate training helps maximize the investment in your new system, and improves the degree of adoption, productivity, and satisfaction.
 Be sure to evaluate options for future support.
 A good vendor will provide the as-needed and long term support options that make this investment a long-term success.

-Microsoft Dynamics 365 is an integrated suite of business applications.
+Microsoft Dynamics 365 Customer Engagement is an integrated suite of business applications.
 Each application supports specific processes or “workloads”.
 New customers (as of October 1, 2019) license Customer Engagement apps separately or together to create an integrated solution.
 Apps include: